tirtharajsinha/IOT-and-Robotics/README.md

 ## ESP based boards

 As ESP based borads are also available from third-party manufactures like adafruit,unexpectedmaker,wemos etc. so listing all boards impossible.
-This [Page](https://www.espressif.com/en/products/modules) lists all esp official espressif products.Here we are only listing the popular ESP32 SOC series.
+This [Page](https://www.espressif.com/en/products/modules) lists all esp official espressif products.

+#### Here we are only listing the popular ESP32 SOC series.

 1. ESP8266
 2. ESP32